-This advice has been produced working with LGBT advisors to the police and third party agencies with experience of supporting victims of sexual violence under the influence of drugs.
+This information has been produced by working with LGBT advisers to the police and third party agencies with experience of supporting victims of sexual violence under the influence of drugs.

 If you’re under the influence of drugs

-You’ll be asked if you’ve taken or used drugs or alcohol, this is mainly to make sure you are feeling well enough to give a proper account of what happened, and legally agree (consent) to a medical examination.
+You’ll be asked if you’ve taken or used drugs or alcohol, this is mainly to make sure you're feeling well enough to give a proper account of what happened, and legally agree (consent) to a medical examination, if that's required.
 If you aren’t able to they can take some basic information and take a statement and tests at a later date.

 You won’t be arrested for using or telling us you’ve used drugs; that isn’t illegal.